sauloperez/dotfiles/README.md

 ### Dotfiles

-Dotfiles installion is handled by [thoughtbot's rcm](https://github.com/thoughtbot/rcm).
-A suite of tools for managing dotfiles directories.
+These dotfiles are installed with [thoughtbot's rcm](https://github.com/thoughtbot/rcm).
+A suite of tools to manage dotfiles directories.

 Check out whether everything will work fine:

 ```bash-session
 lsrc